SneakySly/Codex/Codex.md

 Personal mental and physical abilities, constraints, and biases.

 - Free will is mostly an illusion, but a nice one to keep because it is highly practical.
-- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe (again, it's practical).
+- We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe.
 - Our mental model of the universe evolved so we could better predict and act on long-term threats and opportunities.
 - Consciousness is the sensation of our mental model of the universe constantly changing itself to integrate new information.
 - Consciousness evolved to allow our mental model of the universe to examine, repair, and improve itself.